The 10 Best MBA Programs for Product Management

 Example PM Courses at Kellogg:

-• Product Management for Technology Companies: An Entrepreneurial Perspective
+- Product Management for Technology Companies: An Entrepreneurial Perspective

-• Technology Marketing
+- Technology Marketing

-• Launching New Products and Services
+- Launching New Products and Services

-• Customer Analytics and AI
+- Customer Analytics and AI

-• Introduction to Software Development (foundational course for PM at Apple, Amazon, Meta, Google, Microsoft, etc..)
+- Introduction to Software Development (foundational course for PM at Apple, Amazon, Meta, Google, Microsoft, etc..)

 Bonus: Tepper School of Business — Carnegie Mellon University

-• Tepper Graduates in Tech (Including PM): 24%
+- Tepper Graduates in Tech (Including PM): 24%

-• Average Base Salary: $156,291
+- Average Base Salary: $156,291

 Tepper is a program well-known for bringing students into product management.
-It offers a product management MBA track in Technology Strategy and Product Management for its MBA candidates that is designed to build a deep understanding of strategic and management skills alongside the development and management of technologies.
+It offers a product management MBA track in Technology Strategy and Product Management for its MBA candidates, which is designed to build a deep understanding of strategic and management skills alongside the development and management of technologies.
 Graduates of this track are uniquely positioned to solve the issues that lie at the intersection of business and technology.

 For individuals who are interested in a career in PM, CMU also has a Master of Science in Product Management.
 This program is only one year long and is offered by both the Tepper School of Business and the top-ranked CMU School of Computer Science.
-Many of the students come from technical backgrounds but others have come from marketing, finance, and other business-related areas.
+Many of the students come from technical backgrounds, but others have come from marketing, finance, and other business-related areas.

 Example PM Courses at CMU Tepper: